Alexanderstephengreenwood/LoRa-Network-Mkr1300/README.md

 <b>Decoding your devices message</b>

 The bit you'll be interessted to decode is the actual reading from your device (temperature or whatever sensor gathering data).
-This bit of data is passed over from the Network Server as "the payload_hex" field of the Jason POST.
+This bit of data is passed over from the Network Server in the field called "payload_hex" of the Json POST.
 This field needs to be provided in HEX ASCII format.

-The arduino sketch in the mkrwan examples called LoraSendAndReceive does just that
+The arduino sketch in the mkrwan examples called <a href="https://github.com/Alexanderstephengreenwood/LoRa-Network-Mkr1300/blob/master/LoraSendAndReceive.ino">"LoraSendAndReceive"</a> does just that!

+When I played around with the LoraSendAndReceive sketch, where I connected to the LoRa network and inserted the message to push back to my API server via the Network server, I wrote "temperature:42" in the serial monitor of the Arduino.
+The sketch replied with a "success"

+I reverted back to my MongoDB-Compass GUI to see what had been inserted in the DB and "oh miracle" the json field "IDEpayload_hex:74656d70657261747572653a34320d" showed "temperature:42" in HEX  :)))